Contents

 About Blocking Unwanted Traffic

-As an aid to understanding the interfaces, see the following diagram illustrating the interface assignments for a typical Edge 8300 deployment.
+As an aid to understanding the Edge 8000 interfaces, see the following diagram illustrating the interface assignments for a typical Edge 8300 deployment.
 The Bridge 4 (br4) interface is the public or WAN interface of the device.

 Attention